amelki/cms-json/README.md

 ## What's new

+v0.1.1

 * The 'model' files are now standard JSON Schema Draft 6 files.
 See http://json-schema.org/.
 * Added a 'Developer' mode, to add/edit/delete nodes and fields.
 This mode is activated by default.
 Switching to 'Author' mode disables all schema editing features.
 * On a side note, I migrated the entire code base to Typescript.

+v0.1.3

+* Show JSON data and schema on the right and sync with editor
+* Improved author view (removed useless dev stuff)
 ## API

 <a name="run"></a>